See my book for an updated version of this recipe.

 21. After baking for 20 minutes, remove the lid.
 This is the moment of truth.
 Hopefully your dough has risen nicely.
 Before I peer inside, I ALWAYS feel a little anxious!
 I doubt this will go away…

-22. Bake another 23 to 25 minutes until the crust of the bread has browned and caramelized.
+22. Bake another 23 to 25 minutes without the lid, until the crust of the bread has browned and caramelized.

 23. Place baked loaf on cooling rack.